Realverdictai/input-locator-seeker-where/README.md

 ### Settlement Strategy Analysis

 AI evaluations compare your settlement expectations to the AI settlement range.
 Results include color-coded guidance on plaintiff and defense alignment plus recommendations.

+Use this analysis to refine your negotiation strategy.